 Some of the life-topics they addressed included physical, verbal and sexual violence, DCFS and the foster care system, incarceration (within the trans and gender non-conforming community), domestic violence, self-harm, mental health, and suicide.

 (Debuted on January, 2016)

 Making It Home is the journey of the ensemble members searching for their inner home.
 As part of this self search journey, the ensemble members went trough a process of creating awareness about different social-systemic issues that have been impacting the lesbian, gay, bisexual, transgender and queer (LGBTQ) community, communities of color, youth community, among other community intersections.
 They also explored where they are placed within these systems as part of the process to understand their history and themselves.
-Some of the topics addressed were: the murder of trans individuals in the United States and beyond, the high rates of incarceration within people of color, people of color been murdered by the criminal justice system, the lack of resources, historical trauma, cultural appropriation and lack of cultural understanding, homelessness, institutional harm, among many others.
+Some of the topics addressed were: the murder of trans individuals in the U.S. and beyond, the high rates of incarceration within people of color, people of color been murdered by the criminal justice system, the lack of resources, historical trauma, cultural appropriation and lack of cultural understanding, homelessness, institutional harm, among others.

 (Debuted on June, 2014)

 This performance looked at the different faces that society and systems have defined for the ensemble members vs. the different faces they strive to build and present for themselves.
 The ensemble members brought the audience through a journey of self-deconstruction that finished up in a re-construction of new and self-empowered identities.

 In Rebirth, the youth ensemble focused its healing process in rediscovering themselves based on their journey in The Other Side of Hurt.
 They focused on their spirituality and existence in this world.